Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Spawn Enabled"				"1"

-			// The Mutant Tank can be spawned through the "sm_tank" command.
+			// The Mutant Tank can be spawned through the "sm_tank"/"sm_mt_tank" command.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// --
 			// 0: OFF